dcapslock/lovelace-expander-card/README.md

 ## Options

-Graphical config Editor is currently not  supported.
-Contribution welcome!
+All options are available for editing in Graphical config editor.
+Title card config is in YAML at this time.

 Yaml Options: